AI IN MARKETING2025-05-15⏱️ 16 min read

 The term "bad data" is vague, but you can look for a few key red flags:

-1. Duplicate data: Bad data tend to have multiple copies of the same event recorded in the dataset
+• Duplicate data: Bad data tends to have multiple copies of the same event recorded in the dataset

-4. Inconsistent formatting: This means all kinds of formatting problems, including spelling errors, old code conventions, etc.
+• Inconsistent formatting: This refers to a range of issues, including spelling errors, outdated code conventions, etc.

 Most bad data comes from human error.
-Ensuring data quality is time-consuming, and negligence will lead to bad data.
+Ensuring data quality is time-consuming, and negligence can lead to poor data quality.

 So ironically, you need to analyze your data before you can do data analysis.
-This is to understand the type of irregularities and errors that have crept in, and which are serious enough to need to be removed.
+This is to understand the types of irregularities and errors that have crept in and are serious enough to be removed.
 This is why best practices need to be used at every point in the chain.

 How to Clean Incoming Data?

 How to clean data (datasets) for machine learning?
-The first step in cleaning up bad data is examining it and identifying where there are problems with your analysis and model building.
+The first step in cleaning up bad data is to examine it and identify where problems lie in your analysis and model-building.

 You can start this process by selecting all rows with particular values in the target field.